ctu-mrs/ouster-ros/README.md

     $ ros2 launch ouster_ros sensor.composite.launch.py custom_config:=/home/<username>/my_config.yaml

 You don't have to specify all parameters here, just the ones you want to override.

+In case you need to create your custom config, use `os_sensor_cloud_image_params.yaml` as a reference/template.
+This config file is the default config loaded by the `sensor.composite.launch.py`.

+#### Automatic discovery
+Launchfile `sensor.composite.launch.py` is using automatic discovery to obtain sensor's IP address and get the IP address of the PC running the lidar driver to set `udp_dest` parameter.
+Automatic discovery assumes that the sensor is connected to the ethernet using the `link-local` network mode.
+This network's type IP address is of the form `169.254.X.X`.
+This assumption is used to discover sensor IP quickly and, at the same time, automatically determine the IP address that should be used as `udp_dest`.

+*Note: this automatic discovery was really not used on the real UAV yet, so there is some possibility, that it won't work.*

+It should be also possible to use sensor's serial number instead of it's IP address:

+    $ ros2 launch ouster_ros driver.launch.py sensor_hostname:=os-992040000161 udp_dest:=169.254.168.37

+but this didn't work for me. *(Note: I tested this both in the the Docker container and outside, but it did not work and I am not sure if it really should.
+That's sad, because it woud be very convenient.)*

+#### UAV_NAME environment variable
+You must set environment variable `UAV_NAME` which value will be prepended as prefix for all topics and node names.
+If you do not set this evironment variable, launch file will complain and will stop immediately without launching anything.
+Typically, it would be set to something like `uav1`.
+This is useful for swarming, where you want to distinguish between topics from the different UAVs.

 ### Launching other nodes
 The package supports three modes of interaction, you can connect to a _live sensor_, _replay_ a recorded